danjac/radiofeed-app/README.md

 ## Deployment

 The following environment variables should be set in your production installation (changing `radiofeed.app` for your domain).
-Some providers may set some of these automatically e.g. `DATABASE_URL`:

 ```
 ENVIRONMENT=production